cubist-labs/CubeSigner-TypeScript-SDK/packages/ethers-v5/README.md

 import { ethers } from "ethers";

 ...
-// Create new Signer given a key/account address and CubeSigner session object
+// Create a new Signer given a key/account address and CubeSigner session object
 // (with permissions to sign with this key): const signer = new Signer(keyAddress, cubeSignerSession);